Fact checkedFact Checked

 While tea is not the best beverage for hydration, some teas, such as green tea and unsweetened tea, can help burn calories and fat when drunk on an empty stomach.

 Green tea is often added to fat burners and contains antioxidants that are beneficial to our health.
-Green tea without sugar or milk tends to have few calories and a very limited effect on glucose and blood insulin levels.
+Green tea without sugar or milk tends to be regarded as one of the calorie-free drinks and has a very limited effect on glucose and blood insulin levels.

 Coffee

-Black coffee is allowed during intermittent fasting, and the caffeine content could help you get through the day if you start feeling tired or sleepy.
+Black coffee is allowed to drink when you practice intermittent fasting, and the caffeine content could help you get through the day if you start feeling tired or sleepy.

 Caffeine is included in diet and fat-burning supplements because it is thought that it can speed up metabolism.
 However, more research needs to be conducted on human subjects to prove this.